Regul8This/Regul8This.github.io/Regul8This_Validator.md

 # Regul8This Validator

+## Validator Upgraded to Version 0.3.11-release on 28 Dec 2021 @ 1131 PST
+Per the [Discord thread stating that all validators needed upgrading](https://discord.com/channels/789009413976883220/902960166071336960/925456119617433643), we upgraded the validator this morning.
+Despite the information from the dev team, it appears that the findorad docker image also needed to be upgraded.
+We did that and now have findorad image version cb6aa1260f32 updated just a couple of hours ago.

+## Validator Applied Xmas Patch on 25 Dec 2021
+Per the Discord thread stating that the [developers were improving the EVM features in the Mainnet](https://discord.com/channels/789009413976883220/902960166071336960/924416377312403487), we applied the so-called "X-mas-update".
+It required an update to the docker findorad image, too.

 ## Validator Upgraded to Version 0.3.5 on 14 Dec 2021
 Per the [mainnet-announcement channel of Findora's Discord server](https://discord.com/channels/789009413976883220/918905868035166268/920248981831954442), the validator needed to be updated.